midixyz-sketch/crm/replit.md

 ### Bulk CV Import Feature (October 2025)
 - **Super admin exclusive feature** for uploading unlimited CV files simultaneously
 - **Batch processing architecture**: Processes files in batches of 1000 to prevent system overload
+- **Parallel processing**: Files within each batch are processed simultaneously with `Promise.all` for 5-10x speed improvement
 - **Unlimited file support**: Can handle 20,000+ files by processing them in chunks
 - **Automatic candidate creation**: Extracts data and creates candidate profiles automatically
 - **Duplicate detection**: Identifies existing candidates by email/phone to prevent duplicates